 Some smoothing compounds such as Uzin NC 170 have Environmental Product Declarations (EPDs).
 An EPD describes the ecological and technical characteristics of a product over its full lifecycle.
 In doing so, it relies on the lifecycle assessment method for a product, makes statements about its energy efficiency and thus enables planners and architects to evaluate the smoothing compounds sustainability.

 Owing to the increased use of water mix smoothing compounds over the years, priming has become more common.
-A primer prevents the water in the smoothing compounds being drawn out too quickly and increases the bond strength between the substrate and smoothing compound.
+A primer prevents the water in the smoothing compounds being drawn out too quickly preventing pin holing and gives a more homogenous appearance (this also can be aided by spike rolling) and can increase the bond strength between the substrate and smoothing compound.

-Traditional ‘bag & bottle products’ can be used to avoid priming but priming provides a better guarantee that no failure will occur.
+Traditional ‘bag-and-bottle products’ can be used to avoid priming, but priming provides a better guarantee that no failure will occur.